· Music Theory · 4 min read

 What Is a Musical Interval?

-Types of Intervals
+Classification of Intervals

-Intervals are classified in two main categories:
+Intervals are classified into two main categories:

-- Melodic Intervals: Occur when notes are played one after the other, creating a sequence of sounds.
+- Melodic Intervals: Occur when the notes are played one after the other, creating a sequence of sounds.

-Common Interval Types: From Seconds to Octaves
+Types of Intervals: From Seconds to Octaves

 Second (2nd)